AM2R-Community-Developers/AM2RLauncher/README.md

 3. Install the rest of the dependencies with `sudo apt install libappindicator3-1 libwebkit2gtk-4.0-37 xdelta3 libgl1:i386 libopenal1:i386 libpulse0:i386 default-jre`

 ### Arch Linux
-On Arch Linux, you can install these by running this:
+On Arch Linux you can install them by running this:
 (Multilib repositories are required, instructions on how to enable them can be found [here](https://wiki.archlinux.org/title/Official_repositories#Enabling_multilib))
 `sudo pacman -S --needed dotnet-runtime fuse2 gtk3 libappindicator-gtk3 openssl webkit2gtk xdelta3 lib32-openal lib32-libpulse jre-openjdk`

+### Fedora
+On Fedora you can install them by running this command:
+`dnf install dotnet-runtime-6.0 libappindicator-gtk3 xdelta mesa-libGL.i686 pulseaudio-libs.1686 openal-soft.i686`

 ### Other distros
-For other distros, refer to your local package manager for instructions.
+For other distros refer to your local package manager for instructions.

 ## Downloads
 Downloads can be found at the [Release Page](https://github.com/AM2R-Community-Developers/AM2RLauncher/releases).